 Saung Angklung Udjo Entrance Fee

 As for the ticket price, on weekdays tourists should pay Rp100.000.
 The price includes a complimentary drink, booklet, and of course the 90-minute show.
 Don’t worry since the booklet is in English.
-An angklung necklace will be later given for each spectator.
+An angklung necklace will be later given to each spectator.
 For the weekend, the price increases by Rp10.000/person.

 |Saung Angklung Udjo Entrance Fee|